kianakaslanna/PiFlow/README.md

 ### 1. Configuration

-You need to obtain any **OpenAI-compatible API keys** for calling the models.
+You need to obtain the **OpenAI-compatible API key** for calling the language models.
 Ensure that the model embedded within the experimental agent is able to use tools.
-We recommend using official large models supported by [Alibaba Cloud](https://www.alibabacloud.com/help/zh/model-studio/models).
+We recommend using official large models supported by [Alibaba Cloud](https://www.alibabacloud.com/help/zh/model-studio/models), e.g. QwenMax.

-In the configuration for language models, each agent contains API configuration and display mode settings:
+In the configuration for language models, each agent's profile contains API info and settings like verbose mode:

 ```yaml
 streaming:  # bool, true means the output will be in streaming format, consistent with the original API output